joshualmitchell/joshualmitchell.github.io/_posts/2018-02-13-open-data-science-questions.md

 In any case, this knowledge is valuable, and I feel that I could add a lot of value to the lives of anyone learning data science simply by listing all the questions that come to mind, as well as answers to them when I get them.

-So, in chronological order, from now on, I'm going to list any questions I have that I don't immediately think of an answer to.
-Then, as I do get answers to them, I'll put them here as well.
+So, in chronological order, from now on, I'm going to list any questions I have (or come across).
+Then, as I have both the answers and the time, I'll put them here as well.
+If the question has just a number (i.e. Question 3) then it's not a question I came up with, just one I saw somewhere (e.g. an interview question).
+If it has an M (e.g. Question 1M) it's a question I thought of myself.

-### Question 1 (02/13/2018): How do hypothesis tests factor into predictive models?
+### Question 1M (02/13/2018): How do hypothesis tests factor into predictive models?
 It seems like we just don't care about them when they could add some amount of information.

-### Question 2 (02/14/2018): What happens when you do some dimensionality reduction technique on a picture? (i.e. you think of the columns or rows of the picture matrix as features and the other one as samples) - is there a way to do this meaningfully?
+### Question 2M (02/14/2018): What happens when you do some dimensionality reduction technique on a picture? (i.e. you think of the columns or rows of the picture matrix as features and the other one as samples) - is there a way to do this meaningfully?
 Can lossy compression algorithms on pictures be thought of as dimensionality reduction?
 Or is there a meaningful difference?

+### Question 3 (02/15/2018): What is an auto-encoder?
+Why do we "auto-encode"?
+Hint: it's really a misnomer.

+### Question 4 (02/15/2018): What is a Boltzmann Machine?
+Why a Boltzmann Machine?

+### Question 5 (02/15/2018): Why do we use sigmoid for an output function?
+Why tanh?
+Why not cosine?
+Why any function in particular?

+### Question 6 (02/16/2018): Why are CNNs used primarily in imaging and not so much other tasks?

+### Question 7 (02/17/2018): Explain backpropagation simply.

+### Question 8 (02/18/2018): Is it OK to connect from a Layer 4 output back to a Layer 2 input?

+### Question 9 (02/19/2018): A data-scientist person recently put up a YouTube video explaining that the essential difference between a Neural Network and a Deep Learning network is that the former is trained from output back to input, while the latter is trained from input toward output.
+Do you agree?
+Explain.